 At what point will certified applicants know if they will be hired and how will they be informed?

 The certified hiring process is ongoing from January through September.
-Applicants must first complete the online Gallup screening interview.
+Applicants must first complete the online Teacher Fit screening interview.
 If you have been interviewed for a specific position at the building level, you will receive notification of your status when a candidate has been selected.

 Does my educational experience make me too expensive to be hired?
 Have I taught too many years to be hired?